Marcin214/awesome-automotive/readme.md

     <a href="http://hits.dwyl.com/Marcin214/awesome-automotive"><img alt="HitCount" src="http://hits.dwyl.com/Marcin214/awesome-automotive.svg" /></a>
     <hr>
     <sup>
-    We all know that automotive engineering is awesome, but here's a list of especially awesome things related to that world.<br>Let's help make this list 🔥🔥🔥:&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;<br>
+    We all know that automotive engineering is awesome, but here's a list of especially awesome things related to that world.<br>Let's help make this list awesome:&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;<br>
      ✅ perform review and leave a comment <a href="https://github.com/Marcin214/awesome-automotive/issues/2">here</a><br>
      ✅ add new awesome record like <a href="https://github.com/Marcin214/awesome-automotive/blob/master/contributing.md">here</a>&emsp;&emsp;&nbsp;&emsp;<br>&emsp;&emsp;&emsp;
      ✅ if sth needs to be improved, create an issue <a href="https://github.com/Marcin214/awesome-automotive/issues">here</a>&nbsp;&nbsp;